 - What happens when there is a change of ownership?

 - What sublicensing and subcontracting provisions have been agreed?

 - Which boilerplate clauses does the company insist upon?

 - Which boilerplate clauses appear to differ from partner to partner or deal type to deal type?

 - Which jurisdiction does the company insist upon for agreement law?

-- In-depth understanding of Gastrointestinal deal trends since 2014
+- In-depth understanding of gastrointestinal deal trends since 2016

-- Comprehensive access to links to actual Gastrointestinal deals entered into by the world’s biopharma companies, together with contract documents if available
+- Comprehensive access to links to actual gastrointestinal deals entered into by the world’s biopharma companies, together with contract documents if available

 - Benchmark the key deal terms companies have agreed in previous deals